Esser50K/EvilTwinFramework/README.md

 Packet sending and receiving is all done via Scapy!

+# Installation

+Clone the project and run the setup file:

+> ./setup -c

 # Usage

 For now there only is a console interface that is very easy to use and has tab completion!